Neymar One Of Three PSG Stars To Test Positive For Covid-19 - UrduPoint

 Neymar One Of Three PSG Stars To Test Positive For Covid-19

-Paris, Sept 2 (UrduPoint / Pakistan Point News - 2nd Sep, 2020 ) :Neymar is one of three Paris Saint-Germain stars to have contracted the coronavirus, a well-placed source told AFP on Wednesday, after the Champions League runners-up announced several positive tests.
+Paris, Sept 3 (UrduPoint / Pakistan Point News - 3rd Sep, 2020 ) :Neymar was one of three Paris Saint-Germain stars to have contracted the coronavirus, a well-placed source told AFP on Wednesday, after the Champions League runners-up announced several positive tests.

 "Three Paris Saint-Germain players have confirmed positive Sars CoV2 tests and are subject to the appropriate health protocol," PSG said in a statement.